rstrotmann/td/docs/input.md

 ## Periods

-On the highest level, clinical study elements within the input file are expected to be structured in _periods_ or _cycles_.
-Both options are possible and essentially equivalent.
+On the highest level, clinical study elements within the input file are expected to be structured in _periods_.
+In oncology studies that are structured in cycles, each cycle can be encoded as a period.

-As a minimum, each _period_ or _cycle_ element needs to have _caption_, _start_ and _duration_ fields.
+As a minimum, each _period_ element needs to have _caption_, _start_ and _duration_ fields.
 A minimum period "Period 1" that includes days 1 through 7 is described like this:

 ``` json
 {